Eagle of Zeus: Eagles in antiquity

 Eagles were considered the most prominent of birds in classical antiquity.
 Several legends attested to their unique qualities, such as Aristotle's claim that the sea eagle only raised the young who could look at the sun directly without their eyes watering, or Pliny the Elder's claim that they were immune to being struck by lightning, while the Geoponica claimed that they protected from hail.
 They were considered endowed with oracular properties, and a divine bird, as messenger of Zeus and herald of victory.
 In fact, Zeus himself is said to have transformed himself into an eagle on occasion.

 From these divine associations, the eagle came to be used as an emblem of several rulers, from the Achaemenids to Alexander the Great and the Diadochi, and finally of the Roman emperors.
 Zeus being equated with Jupiter, the eagle holding Jupiter's lightning became the chief symbol (aquila) of the Roman legions.
 The eagle was placed amongst the stars as the constellation Aquila alongside Lyra.

+The Eagle of Jove in the present

+In 1804, Napoleon Bonaparte would recover the aquila as a symbol of his house and emblem of the Grande Armée.

+The House of Bernadotte also has the Eagle as its emblem.

+The Great Seal of the United States and several federal agencies (CIA, NSA, etc.) also depict the Aetos Dios but as a bald eagle.